Jacob Landau (academic): Academic career

-In 1958 he joined the Hebrew University's department of political science where he lectured until 1993 when he left as a full professor emeritus.
-During those years he also served as a part-time professor of political science at Bar-Ilan University in Ramat-Gan, Israel, in addition to the Hebrew University.
+In 1958 he joined the Hebrew University's department of political science as a full-time lecturer until 1992 when he left as a full professor emeritus - the Professor of Political Science on the Gersten Chair.
+During those years he also served as a part-time professor of political science at Bar-Ilan University in Ramat-Gan, in addition to the Hebrew University, from 1960 to 1968.
 He also served as visiting professor at foreign universities in the United States, the United Kingdom, France, Germany, the Netherlands and Turkey.

 Landau was one of the founders of the Israel Oriental Society in 1949 and served as its first secretary.
-Member of the Israel Association of Political Science and its president in 1993–1998.
-Also member of the Centre International des Etudes Pré-Ottomanes et Ottomanes (Paris), honorary member of the Turkish Historical Society (Ankara) and others.
-Member of the editorial board of several journals and of the central editorial committee of the Encyclopedia Judaica, 2nd edition.
+Member of the Israel Association of Political Science and its president and editor of its journal from 1993 to 1998.
+He was also member of the Centre International des Etudes Pré-Ottomanes et Ottomanes (Paris), honorary member of the Turkish Historical Society (Ankara) and others.
+He was a member of the editorial board of several journals and of the central editorial committee of the Encyclopedia Judaica, 2nd edition.
+He was also the director of research at the Ben-Zvi Institute (1971-73), president of the Israeli Association of Political Science (1985-87), and members of the editorial boards of other publications in and outside Israel.
+He was a member of the Middle East Studies Association of North America.

 Awards and recognition

-Research prizes by the Ben Zvi Institute (Jerusalem), Itzhak Grünbaum (Tel-Aviv), silver medals from Boğaziçi University (Istanbul) and the Turkish Historical Society (Ankara), and the Israel Prize in Middle Eastern Research (2005).
+He was awarded the Ben-Zvi Memorial Prize by the Ben-Zvi Institute (Jerusalem, 1969), Itzhak Gruenbaum Memorial Award by the World Jewish Congress (Jerusalem, 1974), and the Bosphorus University Medal for distinguished research (Istanbul, 1981), the Israel Award in 2005 and the Annuel Scholar's Prize by the Arminius Vambery Association for Turcological Studies in Budapest.